Matchings, coverings, and Castelnuovo-Mumford regularity: Introduction and background

-The purpose of this paper is to give a new upper bound on $\reg\left(R/\mathcal{I}\left(G\right)\right)$, and to show that this new upper bound generalizes several other recently discovered upper bounds.
+The purpose of this paper is to give a new upper bound on $\reg\left(R/\edgeideal(G)\right)$, and to show that this new upper bound generalizes several other recently discovered upper bounds.

 A graph $G$ is \emph{chordal} if every induced cycle in $G$ has length 3, and is \emph{co-chordal} if the complement graph $\overline{G}$ is chordal.
-It follows from Fröberg's classification of edge ideals with linear resolutions \cite{Froberg:1990} that $\reg\left(R/\mathcal{I}(G)\right)\leq1$ if and only if $G$ is co-chordal.
+It follows from Fröberg's classification of edge ideals with linear resolutions \cite{Froberg:1990} that $\reg\left(R/\edgeideal(G)\right)\leq1$ if and only if $G$ is co-chordal.
 (A direct proof using the techniques in Section \ref{sec:Lower-bounds} is also straightforward).
 The \emph{co-chordal cover number}, denoted\emph{ }$\cochordcov G$, is the minimum number of co-chordal subgraphs required to cover the edges of $G$.

-Our main result is the following lemma: \begin{lem} For any graph $G$ and over any field $k$, we have $\reg\left(R/\mathcal{I}(G)\right)\leq\cochordcov G$. \end{lem} We will see the proof to follow almost immediately from a result of Kalai and Meshulam \cite{Kalai/Meshulam:2006}.
-Nevertheless, Lemma \ref{lem:MainLemma} provides a fundamental connection between combinatorics and commutative algebra, and it will help us give simple and unified proofs of both known and new upper bounds for the regularity of $R/\mathcal{I}(G)$.
+Our main result is as follows: \begin{thm} For any graph $G$ and over any field $k$, we have $\reg\left(R/\edgeideal(G)\right)\leq\cochordcov G$. \end{thm} We will see the proof to follow almost immediately from a result of Kalai and Meshulam \cite{Kalai/Meshulam:2006}.
+Nevertheless, Theorem \ref{thm:MainLemma} provides a fundamental connection between combinatorics and commutative algebra, and it will help us give simple and unified proofs of both known and new upper bounds for the regularity of $R/\edgeideal(G)$.

-A particularly simple condition yielding a co-chordal cover (hence a bound on regularity) is as follows: \begin{thm} If $G$ is a graph such that $V(G)$ can be partitioned into an (induced) independent set $J_{0}$ together with $s$ cliques $J_{1},\dots,J_{s}$, then $\reg\left(R/\mathcal{I}(G)\right)\leq s$. \end{thm} The following is a recursive version of Theorem \ref{thm:SplitCovering}: \begin{thm} If $G$ is a graph such that $J\subseteq V(G)$ induces a clique, then
+A particularly simple condition yielding a co-chordal cover (hence a bound on regularity) is as follows: \begin{thm} If $G$ is a graph such that $V(G)$ can be partitioned into an (induced) independent set $J_{0}$ together with $s$ cliques $J_{1},\dots,J_{s}$, then $\reg\left(R/\edgeideal(G)\right)\leq s$. \end{thm} The following is a recursive version of Theorem \ref{thm:SplitCovering}: \begin{thm} If $G$ is a graph such that $J\subseteq V(G)$ induces a clique, then

 where $G\setminus J$ denotes the induced subgraph on $V(G)\setminus J$. \end{thm} In plain language, Theorem \ref{thm:SplitRecursiveFormulation} says that deleting a clique lowers regularity by at most 1.
-We hope that Theorems \ref{thm:SplitCovering} and \ref{thm:SplitRecursiveFormulation} may be helpful to practitioners in the field for quickly finding rough upper estimates of regularity of edge ideals.
+The author hopes that Theorems \ref{thm:SplitCovering} and \ref{thm:SplitRecursiveFormulation} may be helpful to practitioners in the field for quickly finding rough upper estimates of regularity of edge ideals.

 {}